c3d/xl/README.md

    The node can then use `reply` to execute code back in the caller's program

-ELIoT sends not just the program segments you give it, but also the necessary data, notably the symbols required for correct evaluation.
+Elfe sends not just the program segments you give it, but also the necessary data, notably the symbols required for correct evaluation.
 This is the reason why things appear to work as a single program.

-## Basics of ELIoT syntax and semantics
+## Basics of Elfe syntax and semantics

-ELIoT derives from [XLR](http://xlr.sourceforge.net).
+Elfe derives from [XLR](http://xlr.sourceforge.net).
 It is a specially trimmed-down version that does not require LLVM and can work in full interpreted mode, making it easier to compile and use, but also safer, since you cannot call arbitrary C functions.

 ### Semantics: One operator to rule them all

-ELIoT has one fundamental operator, `->`, the "rewrite operator", which reads as *transforms into*.
+Elfe has one fundamental operator, `->`, the "rewrite operator", which reads as *transforms into*.
 It is used to declare variables:

     X -> 0